Sheldon Bateau: KV Mechelen

 On 13 September 2012, Bateau signed a one-year contract with an option for two additional years with K.V.
 Mechelen of the Belgian Pro League.
 Sheldon made his league debut on 6 October coming on as a substitute in the 59th minute in a 0–2 defeat to Kortrijk.
 On 31 October, Sheldon made his first start for the club against OH Leuven that resulted in a 1–3 loss.
 Afterwards, Bateau solidified a place in the starting line-up as a centre back and appeared in 11 league matches, including five consecutive starts, prior to the 2012–13 winter break.
 His consistent form resulted in Sheldon signing a two-year contract extension, on 18 January 2013, keeping him at Mechelen until the end of the 2014–15 season.
 On 27 April, Bateau scored his first two league goals during a play-off match against Waasland-Beveren that provided his club a vital 2–0 win.
 Bateau concluded his first season in Belgium with 22 league appearances and two goals.

 Sheldon started the 2013–14 season as a regular in defence for Mechelen.

 Kairat

 On 27 June 2017, Bateau signed for Kazakhstan Premier League side FC Kairat on loan for the remainder of Kairat's 2017 season.
 On 29 December 2017, Krylia Sovetov Samara announced that they had agreed to extend Bateau's loan to Kairat for an additional year.

 Sarpsborg 08

 On 14 February 2019, Sarpsborg 08 announced that they had signed Bateau for the 2019 season.

 Samsunspor

 On 9 January 2022, Bateau signed a 2.5-year contract with Samsunspor in Turkey.

 SK Beveren

-On 12 August 2022, Bateau joined S.K.
-Beveren on a one-year loan.
+On 12 August 2022, Bateau joined Beveren on a one-year loan.
 He made his debut on the next day against Beerschot, coming off in the 75th minute for Derrick Tshimanga.
+On 21 July 2023, he moved to Beveren on a permanent basis and signed a two-year contract.